zuozhenggh/learning-library/sprints/data-management/sprint-db-servicename/sprint-db-servicename.md

 # How do I get Oracle Database SERVICE_NAME?
 Duration: 10 minutes

 SERVICE_NAMES specifies one or more names by which clients can connect to the instance.
 The instance registers its service names with the listener.
-When a client requests a service, the listener determines which instances offer the requested service and routes the client to the appropriate instance .
+When a client requests a service, the listener determines which instances offer the requested service and routes the client to the appropriate instance.

 ## Get Service Name